Women do most of the invisible work – managing half, not all, should be their goal

 Sally is a professional woman, married with two children.
 She works 80% time, although the reality is that she spreads the hours of the day she is not in the office over the other four days.
 Her husband Jack is also a professional and by many standards considered to be a paragon father.
 When you see him with the children your observation is that he is a hand’s on dad.
 You might comment on how things have changed, or how “lucky” Sally is.
 You would be astonished to hear that Sally is at her wit’s end with the stress of managing it all.
 She is what in business terms is the Head of Household Operations.
 Sally doesn’t want to manage it all.
 She wants to shift responsibility for 50% of this invisible work and manage half.

 Women tend to assume the role of Head of Household Operations (HOHO).
 It’s a default position.
 They didn’t apply.
 There was no interview.
 They have no KPIs, and objectives change daily.
-There is no end of year bonus or acknowledgement in the newsletter.
+There is no end-of-year bonus or acknowledgment in the newsletter.
 It just happens and creeps upon them.
 Male partners are often times the first port of call in a network used for the delegation of tasks of various levels of significance.
 They are less frequently part of the household operational “management committee.”
 They “help” their partners.

 Be as well organised in your job hunt as you are with managing the house by using this online workshop.